BioinfoIPBLN/reanalyzerGSE/README.md

 usage: [options]
 		-h | -help # Type this to get help
-		-i | -input # GEO_ID (GSEXXXXXX, separated by comma if more than one) or folder containing raw reads (please provide full absolute path, e.g. /path/folder_name/)
+		-i | -input # GEO_ID (GSEXXXXXX, separated by comma if more than one), or folder containing raw reads (please provide full absolute path, e.g. /path/folder_name/), or almost any accession from ENA/SRA to download .fastq from (any of the ids with the prefixes PRJEB,PRJNA,PRJDB,ERP,DRP,SRP,SAMD,SAME,SAMN,ERS,DRS,SRS,ERX,DRX,SRX,ERR,DRR,SRR, please separated by commas if more than one id as input)
 		-n | -name # Name of the project/folder to create and store results -o | -output_folder # Destination folder
 		-p | -cores # Number of cores